MartinScharrer/multienv/README.md

 Code repository: <https://bitbucket.org/martin_scharrer/multienv>

-This package provides a multienv environment which allows to easily apply multiple environments using a key=value syntax.
-Macros to deﬁne environments using this syntax are also provided.
+This package provides a multienv environment which allows to easily add multiple environments using a key=value syntax.
+Macros to define environments using this syntax are also provided.

 Example: